 Plan ahead.
 Don't wait until the last minute to plan the intervention.
 Organize, prepare, and educate yourselves on addiction well in advance.

 Time it right.
 Schedule the intervention for a time of day or day of the week when your loved one is less likely to be under the influence of drugs or alcohol.
 The person with substance use disorder shouldn't know about the intervention in advance.
-Your loved one should learn the reason for the gathering after he arrives.
+Your loved one should learn the reason for the gathering after they arrive.

 Communicate with team members.
 Talk to and coordinate with everyone beforehand.
 Make sure they all have the same information.
 If possible, team members should meet before the intervention and rehearse what they plan to say.